Why the Indian Monsoon ruins holiday home interiors (and how to stop it)

 From a construction perspective, there would also be fewer cases of material swelling and white mould.
 The Indian monsoon is relentless, and traditional RCC/steel constructions struggle during it.
 You know this already; seepage and concrete rot are common issues, after all, even in properties occupied throughout the year.

 It is worse for a holiday home.
-After all, the monsoon season coincides with a noticeable drop-off in tourist footfall in both mountain and seaside destinations, which means your vacation home might sit closed for an extended duration of time.
+After all, the monsoon season coincides with a noticeable drop-off in tourist footfall in both mountain and seaside destinations, which means your vacation home might sit closed for an extended duration.
 In essence, it becomes a sealed chamber during the year’s most humid period, with little to no ventilation.

 This leads to certain specific failures, the first of which is white mould.
 Without ventilation, humidity settles on surfaces.
 Traditional plywood and drywall trap this moisture, becoming a breeding ground for fungi.
 This fungal growth is responsible for the near-permanent musk common in poorly ventilated, sparingly used properties.
 More importantly, white mould affects both the liveability and durability of your vacation home; not only can it weaken the structural integrity of the construction, but also cause or aggravate certain health concerns, such as respiratory issues, fatigue, allergies, and headaches.